Global cooling: Present level of knowledge

 The concern that cooler temperatures would continue, and perhaps at a faster rate, has been observed to be incorrect, as was assessed in the IPCC Third Assessment Report of 2001.
 More has to be learned about climate.
 However, the growing records have shown that short term cooling concerns have not been borne out.

 As for the prospects of the end of the current interglacial, while the four most recent interglacials lasted about 10,000 years, the interglacial before that lasted around 28,000 years.
 Milankovitch-type calculations indicate that the present interglacial would probably continue for tens of thousands of years naturally in the absence of human perturbations.
 Other estimates (Loutre and Berger, based on orbital calculations) put the unperturbed length of the present interglacial at 50,000 years.
-Berger (EGU 2005 presentation) thinks that the present CO2 perturbation will last long enough to suppress the next glacial cycle entirely.
-This is entirely consistent with David Archer's and colleague's prediction who argue that the present level of CO_{2} will suspend the next glacial period for the next 500,000 years and will be the longest duration and intensity of the projected interglacial period and are longer than have been seen in the last 2.6 million years.
+A. Berger expressed the opinion in 2005 (EGU presentation) that the present CO2 perturbation will last long enough to suppress the next glacial cycle entirely.
+This is consistent with the prediction of David Archer and colleagues who argued in 2005 that the present level of CO_{2} will suspend the next glacial period for the next 500,000 years and will be the longest duration and intensity of the projected interglacial period and are longer than have been seen in the last 2.6 million years.